Year 3 is the first year of Lower Key Stage 2.

 Break & Lunchtime

-Now your child is in Key Stage 2 they are allowed to bring in a piece of fruit or a snack from home to enjoy.
+Now your child is in Key Stage 2 they are allowed to bring in fresh fruit or a vegetable from home to enjoy.

 Milk is now available break time for those who have signed up to the Cool Milk service.
 Milk is free for under 5’s as well as those who get free school meals and subsidised for all other primary school children.
 Find out more including how to register by visiting www.coolmilk.com